xdevelnet-unmaintained/xuf/README.md

 ```
 #### Limitations

  * There is no data types.
 Like I said, format should be simple.
 If your application expecting integer - you should convert it from string.
-Belive me or not, it's good.
+Belive me or not, it's good when you're doing that with YOUR program, not library.
  * There is no possibility to make arrays with arrays (array with reference to array).
 Maybe, it will be added later.
  * RAW array data will not (and should not) be escaped.
-After two newlines data should be readed as many as defined.
+After two newlines data wll be readed as many (in bytes) as defined.